jcsato/of_flesh_and_faith_plus/README.md

 Where once Oaths were picked for the whole company in lieu of Ambitions, they are now chosen on a per-bro basis via the "Book of Oaths" inventory item.
 Oaths grant a debuff as the battle brother struggles to internalize its teachings.
 Once he has completed a quest to prove the oath fulfilled, it instead grants him a buff as consecration of his accomplishment.

 Not all the oaths are available from the start of a campaign, however.
-There are many wardens of the sacred texts, and the company must prove itself by following the oaths it has to earn the right to access more.
-Additionally, while all Oathtakers are sworn to follow all of Young Anselm's oaths, there are only so many a man can truly commit to questing toward.
+There are many wardens of the sacred texts, and the company must prove by following the oaths that it has earned the right to access more.
+Additionally, while the Oathtakers are sworn to follow all of Young Anselm's oaths, there are only so many a man can truly commit to questing toward.

 Note that a new Oathtaker campaign will need to be started for these changes to take effect.